 - wood invoice form if you use wood to heat your home but don’t have a receipt

-Depending on your situation, you may also need to provide a death certificate, divorce or separation papers, Canada Child Benefit form, document showing citizenship application, and GST/HST payment information form.
+Depending on your situation, you may also need to provide a divorce or separation papers, Canada Child Benefit form, document showing citizenship application, and GST/HST payment information form.

 You need to provide the signatures of all adults in the application.